Best PS5 games 2023: 15 PlayStation 5 titles you need to play

 ➖ Lack of boss battles

 One of the best features of the PS5 console is the clever DualSense controller from Sony.
-The new haptic feedback and adaptive triggers add an extra level of immersion to games we never knew we needed.
+Even after two years of using the PlayStation 5, it’s remarkable how much I still enjoy the features of the DualSense.
+The new haptic feedback and adaptive triggers add an extra level of immersion to games which I never knew I needed, and it’s hard to go back to a standard controller once you’ve experienced what the DualSense can provide.

-Astro’s Playroom shows off the potential of these two technologies in the most brilliant of ways and is a must-play if you’re booting up your PS5 for the first time.
+Astro’s Playroom shows off the potential of these two technologies in the most brilliant of ways, then, and it’s a must-play if you’re booting up your PS5 for the first time.
 The game uses the controller to replicate several feelings and sensations, like wading through a sandstorm, jumping into the water, firing off a Gatling gun, or scampering across metal structures.
-It’s incredibly convincing.
+It’s incredibly convincing and I guarantee it will leave you grinning from ear to ear.

-Astro isn’t just a fancy tech demo, though — it’s also a fantastic title in its own right.
-The game is a fitting celebration of PlayStation’s illustrious history and is full of collectibles to discover.
-Don’t dismiss it just because it’s free, as Astro’s Playroom is easily one of the best PS5 games.
+Astro’s Playroom isn’t just a fancy tech demo, though – it’s also a fantastic title in its own right that matches the sort of ingenuity Nintendo is rightly praised for.
+What’s more, the game serves as a fitting celebration of PlayStation’s illustrious history and is full of collectibles to discover.

 Honorable mentions 👏